tweag/cardano-conformance-testing-of-consensus/docs/design.md

 #### Risks

-As far as I (Sandy) know, our team has minimal knowledge of Rust.
+With the current lineup, our team has minimal knowledge of Rust.
 Depending of the difficulty of making the necessary changes, we might need to pull in external help.